Explore the Outdoors with Your Group

 - $75 tuition (includes part 1 & 2)

-- Pre-registration and pre-payment is required.
+- Click here to register.
+Pre-registration and pre-payment is required.
 Workshop fees are non-refundable.
 If the scout is unable to attend the merit badge workshop, we will do our best to reschedule for the next workshop.
 Refunds will only be issued in the event that we must cancel or reschedule a workshop.

-- Class 1 Medical Record and Code of Conduct Form are required (available below).
+- Class 1 Medical Record and Code of Conduct Form are required.

 - Participants will be able to complete the badge requirements only if they attend both days and finish the homework assignments.